Cananga odorata

-Cananga odorata, known as ylang-ylang (/ˈiːlæŋ ˈiːlæŋ/ EE-lang-EE-lang) or cananga tree, is a tropical tree that is native to the Philippines, Malaysia, Indonesia, New Guinea, the Solomon Islands, and Queensland, Australia.
-It is also native to parts of Thailand and Vietnam.
-It is valued for the essential oils extracted from its flowers (also called "ylang-ylang"), which has a strong floral fragrance.
-Ylang-ylang is one of the most extensively used natural materials in the perfume industry, earning it the name "Queen of Perfumes".
+Cananga odorata, commonly known as ylang-ylang (/ˈiːlæŋ ˈiːlæŋ/), Macassar oil tree, perfume tree or cananga, is a species of plant in the custard apple family Annonaceae.
+It is native to areas from Indochina to northeastern Australia, and has been introduced to many other regions.
+It is valued for the essential oil, also called ylang-ylang, which is extracted from the flowers.
+Ylang-ylang is one of the most extensively used natural fragrances in the perfume industry.